 Candidate interrupted by sex toy on drone, punched at event

-ALBUQUERQUE, N.M (AP) — A New Mexico sheriff who is running for mayor of Albuquerque was punched at a campaign event by a man who police say first tried to disrupt the event by flying a drone with a sex toy attached to it around the candidate while he was on stage.
+ALBUQUERQUE, N.M (AP) — A New Mexico sheriff who is running for mayor of Albuquerque was interrupted while on stage at a campaign event by a flying drone with a sex toy attached to it and a man who punched him.

 Bernalillo County Sheriff Manuel Gonzales’ campaign said the Democrat was unharmed and “will not be intimidated.”

-The Albuquerque Journal reported that a video of the event on posted on Facebook shows Gonzales answering questions from the audience while standing on a stage at an events center when the drone bearing the sex toy started buzzing near the stage.
+The Albuquerque Journal reported that a video posted on Facebook shows Gonzales answering questions from the audience while standing on a stage at an events center when the drone bearing the sex toy started buzzing near the stage.

-A sheriff’s office report said the owner of the event center grabbed the device, and the drone’s owner, 20-year-old Kaelan Ashby Dreyer, unsuccessfully tried to grab it back.
+A sheriff’s office report said the owner of the event center grabbed the device and that 20-year-old Kaelan Ashby Dreyer unsuccessfully tried to grab it.

 The report said Dreyer then turned his attention to Gonzales, swinging his fist and calling him a “tyrant.”
 A deputy wrote that Dreyer punched Gonzales’ hands and was then removed from the event by deputies.

+Gonzales said at a news conference on Wednesday that he believed Dreyer was with several companions and spotted someone standing on the other side of a fence who he believes was flying the drone.

+“It became so distracting from the sound and everything I couldn’t really get my point across,” Gonzales said.

-He has been charged with petty misdemeanor battery and misdemeanor resisting, evading or obstructing an officer.
+Dreyer has been charged with petty misdemeanor battery and misdemeanor resisting, evading or obstructing an officer.
+According to a deputy in the report, Dreyer said that he did not intend to hit Gonzales but was upset at the way Gonzales answered a question and intended to swing his fist through the air.

+Gonzales suggested Wednesday that the stunt with the drone may have been sent by the rival campaign of incumbent Mayor Tim Keller, also a Democrat.

+Keller’s campaign condemned the stunt as “disruptive, rude and immature” and denied any involvement.

+“To suggest we were behind it is pathetic and the kind of desperation that has marked Manny’s troubled campaign,” Keller campaign manager Neri Holguin said.

+Dreyer denied to the Albuquerque Journal that he was working for Keller’s campaign and said he’s not a fan of the incumbent either.
+He declined to comment further.

-Dreyer did not have a listed phone number where he could be reached to comment or a listed attorney in court records to comment on his behalf.
+Dreyer did not have a listed phone number where he could be reached by The Associated Press to comment or a listed attorney in court records to comment on his behalf.

-Note: This story has been updated to clarify that someone other than Dreyer appeared to be flying the drone.